juliangruber/net-connect/Readme.md

 # net-connect

-  Make tcp connections by port, host+port strings or objects.
+  Make tcp connections with a convenient api.

 ## Example